Felix Dodds: Early years

-Dodds was born in Allestree in Derby.
-Dodds went on to study physics at the University of Surrey, where he was active in student politics.
-He contributed much of his time to the Anti-Apartheid Movement and the Surrey Students Union, for which he was Deputy President between 1977 and 1978.
+Dodds was born in Allestree in Derby, UK.
+He studied physics at the University of Surrey, where he was active in student politics.
+He was involved in the Anti-Apartheid Movement and the Surrey Students Union, for which he was Deputy President between 1977 and 1978.
 After university, Dodds went on to teach mathematics and physics, first at the Khartoum International Community School, and then in London at the Harlington Community School.